ajecc/poker-user-dll/readme.md

 # Poker User DLL

-`Poker User DLL` is a DLL used to take a decision for 6-max Holdem Poker, in a timely manner.
+`Poker User DLL` is a DLL used to take a decision for 6-max Hold'em Poker, in a timely manner.
 The decisions it takes are based on GTO theory and personal poker experience.
 At the moment, it can only be used for cash games.
 Multiple tables are supported.

 ---

 ## How to use

-`User.dll` exposes 2 functions that make decision making possible:
+`User.dll` exposes 2 functions that make decision-making possible:
 ```C
 int update_symbols(const char* psymbols);
 double process_query(const char* pquery);
 ```